vacp2p/roadmap/content/acz/ift/2024q4-de-mls-testnet.md

 Creation of a detailed RFC describing the protocol for a decentralized verison of MLS.
 This proposal will include a login phase inspired by SIWE avoiding the centralized components of the latter.

-This task is holding for now to determine the details.

 #### Deliverables

 Several PRs to the deMLS repository

 ### de-MLS Presentation

-* fully qualified name: `vac:acz:ift:de-mls-testnet:presentation`
+* fully qualified name: `vac:acz:ift:2024q4-de-mls-testnet:presentation`
 * owner: Ramses
 * status: done
 * start-date: 2024/10/14